More Like This

 Dive shops in Saudi Arabia

-These shops are often have franchised locations in different cities, and some also partner with diving excursions and liveaboard experiences.
+These shops often have franchised locations in different cities, and some also partner with diving excursions and live-aboard experiences.

-Training packages include scuba gear and transportations by boat, and guests only enjoy the experience while the experts take care of the details.
+Training packages include scuba gear and transportation by boat, and guests only enjoy the experience while the experts take care of the details.

-Tourists are recommended to research PADI courses in Saudi Arabia to decide which course suits them best.
+Tourists should research PADI courses in Saudi Arabia to decide which course suits them best.

 Scuba diving stores with PADI courses, liveaboard & snorkeling experiences in Saudi Arabia